Gummy Supplement Recalls: Common Causes and Prevention Strategies

 4. Environmental Monitoring & Sanitation

-Regular cleaning and sanitation protocols (like CIP and SIP systems) are essential.
-Air and surface samples are taken to monitor for potential microbial contamination in the production area.
+Regular cleaning and sanitation protocols (CIP and SIP systems) are essential.
+We treat the production environment as carefully as the ingredients — air and surface samples monitor for microbial contamination.

-Automated vision systems and barcode scanners help ensure the correct label is applied to the correct product.
-Multiple checks verify that packaging components and printed materials match the approved master documents before they reach the production line.
+Automated vision systems and barcode scanners ensure the right label goes on the right product.
+Multiple checks verify that packaging components and printed materials match approved master documents before they reach the line.
+One wrong label can undo all the quality work upstream.

 ← Back to Blog